 “One of the great things we have that no other shooter in the eSports market has right now – every pro player told us this – is our duel mode, our one-on-one mode.
 We have, like, the title fight.
 You can have the world’s best guy versus the world’s best guy from this country.
 At QuakeCon last year we had the top US player versus the top Russian player and it was amazing, it was like Rocky IV.”

 Thrilling matches are one thing, but the pro scene is something that needs to be fostered.
 If players are dedicating a significant amount of time to the game there needs to be the tournament infrastructure to support them.
-Not just decent prize money so players can afford to eat, but regular events that ensure the game retains its momentum.
+Not just decent prize money so that players can afford to eat, but regular events that ensure the game retains its momentum.

 “Absolutely,” says Willits.
 “We’re not quite ready to talk about our partners yet but we’ve been talking to some of the top production companies in the world.
 We want to be as agnostic as possible when it comes to eSports platforms and we want to host our own events but we want to make the game accessible enough for other people to host their own events.
 If you’re a pro player and you’re looking forward to winning some money with Quake Champions, you should have some opportunities after the game is released.”